 Light: Boxwood is one of the only shrubs that reliably thrives in full sun to full shade.

-Soil: Any well-drained soil will do; though it is a broadleaf evergreen, acidic soils are not preferred – very slightly acidic to slightly alkaline soils are best.
+Soil: Any well-drained soil will do though slightly acidic to slightly alkaline soils are best.

 Water: Average water needs.
 Though boxwood can show some drought tolerance, excessive dryness causes stress that can lead to pest and disease issues.